ENERGIZED: Investment Insights on Energy Transformation

 Is there any more hated industry than wind?
 There’s seemingly no shortage of critics happy to write it off as a financially ruinous folly.

 Can such a troubled industry really play a big role in our energy future?
-Actually, yes.
+The answer is yes.
 Negative headlines obscure enormous progress.
 Take the Oweninny expansion in County Mayo, on Ireland’s west coast, which is replacing the Bellacorick project built in 1992.
 Each of its 6.5 MW new turbines has more capacity than the old wind farm’s entire 21 turbines.

 This industry is now physically unrecognisable from previous decades.
 But it has also been experiencing its own version of the “Gartner hype cycle” - a commonly perceived pattern for technology-based industries: